 Knowing what book format is right for my book?

 As discussed, you’re going to need to know a price point and your book genre.
 As recommended, look at other similar books in your intended genre so that you can then follow suit in formatting to give the reader the expected look and feel of your book.
 You can do this with books you have at home or by browsing a bookstore.
+If you know what you like you can work with a publishing company to bring that vision to life.
+If you aren’t too sure, your designer will be able to make professional recommendations based on industry standards.

 Make a note of some of these formatting features: